cloudflare/cloudflare-docs/products/dns/src/content/additional-options/reverse-zones.md

 PTR records specify the allowed hosts for a given IP address.
 They are the opposite of [**A** records](https://www.cloudflare.com/learning/dns/dns-records/dns-a-record) and used for reverse DNS lookups.

 Historically, PTR records prevented outbound SMTP servers from being blocked by spam filters.
-However, more modern DNS records — [DKIM and DMARC](/manage-dns-records/how-to/email-records#prevent-domain-spoofing) — provide better verifications of domain ownership.
+However, more modern DNS records — [SPF, DKIM, and DMARC](/manage-dns-records/how-to/email-records#prevent-domain-spoofing) — provide better verifications of domain ownership.

 Now, PTR records are primarily useful for those who own a dedicated IP space.
 They can help populate trace routes and security tools with human-readable domain names.